PeterBParker/OneYearNightmare/README.md

     - add like button and display to comments
     - Retrieve top three comments by likes, and the rest sorted by date newest first
   - Add Authentication/User data
-    - Force Display name to be set if not set
-    - Style User profile
-    - Add View Profile/Login Link to main menu
+    - Show display name pattern reqs somewhere
     - get terms and conditions
       - add display module for terms and conditions
     - add database enforcement of editing only comments owned by the currently signed in user
     - populate comment data with user info
+  - Style
+      - Style User Profile Page
+      - Style Set Display Name Page
+      - Style Comments box (mobile)
+      - Get new avatars
 - Integrate email service and start mailing list
 - Add infinite scroll instead of button navigation
 - Add tap on either side of page to navigate